team-301/team-301.github.io/index.md

 fluctuations.
 It is important to balance the power requirements of the system with the available power supply to ensure that the system will function properly.

-Both major component selection and power budgeting are critical to the success of a system.
-Properly selecting the components and ensuring that the power supply is sufficient will help to ensure that the system operates as intended and meets its performance requirements.

 ## [6.0 Microcontroller Selection](/microcontroller-selection)
 Microcontroller selection is a critical aspect of system design, particularly in embedded systems.
 Microcontrollers are small, integrated circuits that contain a processor, memory, and input/output peripherals, and are often used to control various components in a system.
 When selecting a microcontroller, it is important to consider factors such as performance, memory capacity, and the available input/output peripherals, as well as the cost and power requirements of the system.